 On March 15, 2011, the unrest in Syria began as a part of the Arab Spring in the Middle East.
 Currently, more than two million Syrians are displaced across five countries.
 In spite the willingness of Lebanese communities to host Syrian refugees, increasing pressure on resources, including jobs, education and housing, have caused worsening tensions and occurrences of harassment, as more than 620,000 Syrian refugees live in Lebanon.
 In 2012, Relief International set up life-saving operations in Lebanon to assist Syrian refugees living in vulnerable conflict-affected host communities.

 The operating education program in Lebanon currently includes accelerated learning programs (ALP) in 25 schools and 4 private education centers across Tripoli, Beirut and Mount Lebanon.
-As of September 2013, RI has provided ALP classes to 2,012 Syrian and 321 Lebanese children, serving a total of 2,333 students.
 By the end of November 2013, RI expects to have assisted out-of-school Syrian children to become enrolled in the formal education system as a result of their participation in the accelerated learning program which focused on the foreign languages, math, and science.
 RI has incorporated a water, sanitation, and hygiene (WASH) component which focuses on infrastructure rehabilitation and construction to improve the WASH facilities in these schools, as well as hygiene promotion sessions for both school personnel and parents.
 Additionally, RI has recently established health and nutrition programs in North Lebanon, Mount Lebanon, and Beirut.

 Lebanon - Current Programs